CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 The last step is currently expected to be performed manually in the Cumulus Networks Production Ready Automation examples.
 Automating the deployment to the live network from the `master` branch CI pipeline is the full realization of a completely automated CI/CD-enabled network operations workflow.
 In a fully automated workflow, only the CI pipeline makes deployments to the live network when there is a merge to `master`.
 The merges to `master` are also automatic as a result of robust automated testing and a pass result from testing against the `dev` branch.

-As a matter of practice, it is uncommon to need to fully automate deployments to the live production network.
+It is uncommon to need to fully automate deployments to the live production network.
 This is the continuous delivery component of the CI/CD paradigm.
 Most network operators still prefer to queue up changes in a batch and deploy to the live network manually from the `master` branch on a periodic schedule.

 ### Install and Register GitLab Runner